kktse/kktse.github.io/_posts/2021-03-21-simplied-lateral-load-transfer-analysis.markdown

 steady-state, the sum of the roll moments must equal to zero.
 Tire vertical forces are developed at the tire contact patches when a lateral force is applied at the vehicle centre of gravity.
-The magnitude of the change in tire vertical force is given by the following:
+The magnitude of the change in tire vertical load is given by the following:

 $$ |\Delta F_z| = \frac{mh_{CG}}{t} a_y $$